m-malandro/composers-assistant-REAPER/README.md

 Second, install the following three libraries for your python installation: pytorch, transformers, and sentencepiece.

 -Pytorch installation: Go to https://pytorch.org/ to get the command you need to run.
-You'll want the stable build for your OS, using the "Pip" package for Python.
+You'll want the stable build for your OS, using the "Pip" package for Python (NOT Conda).
 If you have an NVIDIA card, it is recommended to install a CUDA version.
 Otherwise, install the CPU version.
 The CPU version will work.
 It's just slower.
 The command you use should start with something like "pip3 install torch..."

 -Transformers installation: Just do ``pip install transformers``